opensearch-project/documentation-website/_security-analytics/usage/findings.md

 ---
 layout: default
 title: Working with findings
-parent: Using security analytics
+parent: Using Security Analytics
 nav_order: 35
 ---

 # Working with findings

-The Findings window allows you to view and work with findings in two ways:
+The Findings window includes features for viewing and working with findings.
+The two main features are:
-* By count, date, and log type or rule severity in a bar graph.
+* The bar graph with findings information arranged by count, date, and log type or rule severity.
-* And in a list by time, finding ID, rule name, and other details.
+* The Findings list arranged by time, finding ID, rule name, and other details.

 You can select the **Refresh** button at any time to refresh information on the Findings page.